Decentralized Identifiers (DIDs)

 DID Creation

-When you create a wallet in Sphyre:1
+When you create a wallet in Sphyre:DID Resolution

 To verify or use a DID, it must be “resolved” to get the associated public key and metadata:DID Document